Jared Kushner's team responds to report Trump 'ordered' security clearance for son-in-law

 Click for more from The New York Times.

-Fox News' John Roberts, Jennifer Bowman, Kaitlyn Schallhorn and The Associated Press contributed to this report.
+Fox News' John Roberts, Jason Donner, Jennifer Bowman, Kaitlyn Schallhorn and The Associated Press contributed to this report.